contents

 Don't mix fruit or fruit juices with vegetable juices or lunch or breakfast or anything else but fruit!
 NOT carrots and tomatoes fer chrissake!
 Talk about a uneducated marketing idea!
 Don't mix fruit in any form with anything else!
 Best SOLO JUICE bets are the anti-oxidant, phyto-chemical, nutrient-packed sub-acid guys: all the berries: blue’, straw’, red’, black’, rasp’ and cran’; pomegranate; grape, papaya; melon (yes, melon juice, just look hard, ask).
 At all costs, AVOID slamming back lots of orange juice, grapefruit juice, lemonade or limeade on any regular basic.
 All of ‘em rank very high on the yin (acidic) scale.
 Remember, yin means ‘girlie’.
 If you want to get round and smooth and soft then yin is it.
 I don't think so!

 Go easy on FRUIT JUICES.
-They’re all very sugary sweet, some very acidic and only use the purest, 100% organic.
+They’re all very sugary sweet even with no added sweeteners; some are very acidic , some use the purest, 100% organic ingredients.
+Most are made from concentrated versions of the real thing.
 But don't drink fruit juice with anything!
 Only as an in-between-meal thirst quencher.
 Don't give 'em to your kids either on a daily basis despite those cutesy convenient beverage box things.
 They're full of sugar even if they're quality; full of crappy corn syrup and cheap artificial ingredients if they're less than noble.
 You wonder why kids bounce off the walls all the time?

 OJ RANT